dhabi-ibn-musa/spiritual-rationality/docs/rationality.md

     - an angle on this is to say, this is a useful concept, and at minimum you can take this as "a useful concept, agnostic of the name"
     - we can hold these concepts relatively lightly and notice what distinctions are made in their light etc.
       - maybe some nice image here of like, either a lense or a viewpoint. probably this is obnoxious and I'll leave it be.

+- [ ]  I also want to say something here about straw vulcans

 ## epistemic rationality